wengzf20/wengzf20.github.io/_posts/2023-07-04-jupyter-notebook.md

 ---
 layout: post
-title: a post with jupyter notebook
+title: prepare figures for journal articles
-date: 2023-07-04 08:57:00-0400
+date: 2023-01-01 00:00:00-0000
-description: an example of a blog post with jupyter notebook
+description: an example code for preparing figures based on python
-tags: formatting jupyter
+tags: artworks
-categories: sample-posts
+categories: Code
 giscus_comments: true
 related_posts: false
+thumbnail: assets/img/9.jpg
 ---

 To include a jupyter notebook in a post, you can use the following code: